Waterloo (1970 film): Casting

-Location
+Filming

 Filming took place in Rome and the Ukrainian SSR throughout 1969.

-To recreate the battlefield "authentically", the Soviets bulldozed away two hills, laid five miles of roads, transplanted 5,000 trees, sowed fields of rye, barley and wildflowers and reconstructed four historic buildings.
-To create the mud, more than six miles of underground irrigation piping was specially laid.
+To recreate the battlefield "authentically", the Soviets bulldozed away two hills, laid 8 kilometres of roads, transplanted 5,000 trees, sowed fields of rye, barley and wildflowers and reconstructed four historic buildings.
+To create the mud, more than 10 kilometres of underground irrigation piping was specially laid.
 Most of the battle scenes were filmed using five Panavision cameras simultaneously – from ground level, from 100-foot towers, from a helicopter, and from an overhead railway built right across the location.
 The battle reportedly cost $5 million of the $25 million budget.
 It was the largest battlefield ever used for a film.

 However, the authentic nature of the topography is questionable and has more to do with dramatic panoramic film shots rather than topographical accuracy: in reality, the Waterloo site is laid out as a series of low hillocks with few opportunities for long views.
 In particular, La Haye Sainte is almost invisible from the north and west, sitting in a small south-facing hollow.

 Actual filming was accomplished over 28 weeks, which included 16 days of delay (principally due to bad weather).
 Many of the battle scenes were filmed in the summer of 1969 in often sweltering heat.
 In addition to the battlefield in Ukraine, filming also took place on location in the Royal Palace of Caserta, Italy, while interior scenes were filmed on the large De Laurentiis Studios lot in Rome.
-The battle sequences of the film included about 15,000 Soviet foot soldiers and 2,000 cavalrymen as extras and 50 circus stunt riders were used to perform the dangerous horse falls.
+The battle sequences of the film included 17,000 extras with 15,000 Soviet foot soldiers and 2,000 cavalrymen.
+Fifty circus stunt riders were also used to perform the dangerous horse falls.
 It has been joked that Sergei Bondarchuk was in command of the seventh-largest army in the world.

-Months before the cameras started filming, the 17,000 soldiers began training to learn drill and battle formations, as well as the use of sabres, bayonets and handling cannons.
-A selected 2,000 additional men were also taught to load and fire muskets.
+Months before the cameras started filming, the 17,000 extras began training to learn drill and battle formations, as well as the use of sabres, bayonets and handling cannons.
+A selected 2,000 men were also taught to load and fire muskets.
 This army lived in a large encampment next to the battlefield.
-Each day after breakfast, they marched to a large wardrobe building, donned their French, British or Prussian uniforms and fifteen minutes later were in position.

 The soldiers were commanded by officers who took orders from director Sergei Bondarchuk via walkie-talkie.
-To assist in the direction of this huge, multi-national undertaking, the Soviet director had four interpreters permanently at his side: one each for English, Italian, French and Serbo-Croatian.
+To assist in the direction of this multi-national undertaking, the Soviet director had four interpreters permanently at his side: one each for English, Italian, French and Serbo-Croatian.